On the informational structure in optimal dynamic stochastic control: Introduction

 It is reasonable, therefore, to insist that all admissible controls (when regarded as processes) are adapted (or even predictable with respect) to a \emph{control-dependent-information-flow} that is being acquired by the controller.

 Some (informal) examples follow.

 \begin{example}\emph{Job hunting}.
 Consider an employee trying to optimize her choice of employer.
-The decision of whether or not to move, and where to move, will be based (in particular) on the knowledge of the qualities of the various employers that she can choose from.
-This knowledge itself will depend on her previous employers and the dates she spent there.
-Costs are associated with moving, and resources can be devoted to determining the quality of employers before a move. \end{example} \begin{example}\emph{Quality control in a widget production line}.
+The decision of whether or not, and where to move, will be based on the knowledge of the qualities of the various potential employers, this knowledge itself depending on her previous employments. \end{example} \begin{example}\emph{Quality control in a widget production line}.
 A fault with the line may cause all the widgets from some time onwards to be faulty.
 Once this has been detected, the line can be fixed and the production of functioning widgets restored.
 However, only the condition of those widgets which are taken out of the production line, and tested, can actually be observed.
 A cost is associated with this process of testing.
 Conversely, rewards accrue from producing functioning widgets. \end{example} \begin{example}\emph{Tanaka's SDE}.
 From the theory of controlled SDEs, a classic example of \emph{loss of information} is Tanaka's SDE: let $X$ be a Brownian motion and $W_t\eqdef \int_0^t\mathrm{sgn}(X_s)dX_s$, $t\in [0,\infty)$.
 Then the completed natural filtration of $W$ is strictly included in the completed natural filtration of $X$ \cite[p.
 302]{karatzasshreve}. \end{example} \begin{example}\emph{Bandit models}.
 The class of \emph{bandit} models is well-known (see the excellent literature overview in \cite{fryer}).
 These are ``sequential decision problems where, at each stage, a resource like time, effort or money has to be allocated strategically between several options, referred to as the arms of the bandit \ldots The key idea in this class of models is that agents face a trade-off between experimentation (gathering information on the returns to each arm) and exploitation (choosing the arm with the highest expected value).'' \cite[p.
 2]{fryer}. \end{example} Other situations in which the control is non-trivially, and naturally, adapted or predictable with respect to an information-flow, which it both influences and helps generate, abound; for example, controlling the movement of a probe in a stochastic field, only the local values of the field being observable (see Example~\ref{ex:cts_field}); a similar situation for movement on a random graph, the controller only being able to observe the values attached to the vertices visited; additively controlling a process, but observing the sum of the process itself and of the control.

 Analysis of dynamic stochastic control problems is vastly facilitated by the application of Bellman's principle.
 Informally this states that (i) the best control is to behave optimally now, conditionally on behaving optimally in the future, and that (ii) the longer one pursues a fixed, but arbitrary, policy before behaving optimally the worse one's payoff from the control problem.